 Performance bonds and guaranty fund contributions received in the form of cash held by CME and CMECE may be invested in U.S. government securities, U.S. government agency securities and certain foreign government securities acquired through and held by a bank or broker-dealer subsidiary of a bank, a cash account at the Federal Reserve Bank of Chicago, reverse repurchase agreements secured with highly rated government securities, money market funds or through CME's Interest Earning Facility (IEF) program.
-Any interest earned on CME investments accrues to CME and is included in investment income in the consolidated statements of income.
+Any interest earned on CME investments occure to CME and is included in investment income in the consolidated statements of income.
 CME and CMECE may distribute any interest earned on CME and CMECE investments to the clearing firms at their discretion.
 Because CME and CMECE have control of the cash collateral and the benefits and risks of ownership accrue to CME and CMECE, cash performance bonds and guaranty fund contributions are reflected in the consolidated balance sheets.
 Performance bonds and guaranty fund contributions assets on the consolidated balance sheets include reinvestments in U.S. Treasury and U.S. government agency securities with maturity dates of 90 days or less.
-U.S. Treasury and U.S. government agency securities with maturity dates of 90 days or less.
-U.S. Treasury and U.S. government agency securities with discretion, using cash collateral.
+U.S. Treasury and U.S. government agency securities are purchased by CME, at its discretion, using cash collateral.